Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 The performance of the Vibration sensor circuit is still not modelled because we do not know the size of the stabilisation capacitor.
 But we have a reasonable estimate.

-It is reasonable to say that my workings out are unclear at this stage.
+It is reasonable to say that my workings are unclear at this stage.
 I have come back and improved the working and the circuit function.
 So now I have a good feel for the circuit.
-Peak detector circuits are slower than would seem at first in any case and this is because of the variable gain introduced by the diode(s) and the need for stability in all cases.
+Peak detector circuits are slower than would seem at first, in any case, and this is because of the variable gain introduced by the diode(s) and the need for stability in all cases.

 Vibration sensor 1;